‘B&B’ Recap For Thursday, August 15: Ridge Fires Zoe & Xander

 — Bold & The Beautiful (@BandB_CBS) August 15, 2019

 At the cabin, Hope Logan (Annika Noelle) and Liam Spencer (Scott Clifton) were going over Beth’s (Madeline Valdez and River Davidson) firsts.
-There was a knock at the door and Will Spencer (Finnegan George) announced that the baby inspector had arrived.
+There was a knock at the door, and Will Spencer (Finnegan George) announced that the baby inspector had arrived.
 Will, Katie Logan (Heather Tom), and Bill Spencer (Don Diamont) wanted to see Beth.

 In a moment alone, Liam and Bill bonded, per She Knows Soaps.
-He confessed that he had not known what to say to Liam when they thought that Beth had died.
+He confessed that he did not know what to say to Liam when they thought that Beth had died.
 Instead, Bill said that he had prayed for Hope, Liam, and Beth.
 Liam thanked Bill and admitted that he needed his father.
 Bill wanted to hold his granddaughter and promised the infant that life would be good for her.

 ❤️❤️❤️ #BoldandBeautiful pic.twitter.com/4Gy2CovYhR